arras-energy/gridlabd-old/docs/Module/Tape/Global/Csv_header_type.md

 # Description

-The value of `csv_header_type` determine the type of header included in CSV output from the `tape` module.
+The value of `csv_header_type` determines the type of header included in CSV output from the `tape` module.
 Three values are recognized:

-- FULL: this value output the full GridLAB-D CSV file comment header
+- FULL: output the full GridLAB-D CSV file comment header

-- NONE: this value outputs only the CSV data with no header
+- NONE: output only the CSV data with no header

-- NAME: this value outputs a single CSV header line with field names before outputting the CSV data
+- NAME: output a single CSV header line with field names before outputting the CSV data

 # Caveat

-This value is synonymous with the global `tape::csv_data_only`, except that this value is represented as an enumeration.
+This global `tape::csv_data_only` is synonymous with the global `tape::csv_data_only`, except that `csv_data_only` is represented as an enumeration.
 See [[/Module/Tape/Global/csv_data_only]] for details.

 # See also